EjikeNebo/Python4datascience/README.md

 # Python4datascience
-Starting and interesting roadmap to Data Science
+Starting an interesting roadmap to Data Science